What if I said that you could double or triple your email open rates with our TIPS on email subject lines?

 “if-then” statements are* *extremely effective triggers for behavior change and habit formation.*

-You have to get know better your subscribers in terms of their interest, their accomplishes and failures.
+You have to get to know better your subscribers in terms of their interest, their accomplishments, and failures.
 Helping them reach their goal through your offerings and providing what they need in order to improve their skills increase your email open rates.
 Sounds simple, right?

 Once you know your audience, use your knowledge about them to craft a subject line that commands they might be doing it wrong, or fitting in with the “status quo”.
 Then, create your email subject lines based on these characteristics of your segmented people.

 Humans tend to think they’re above average at most things, which is called Superiority Illusion.
 So, you should give a sense that you support your subscribers on what they want to achieve.